grompe/Drawception-ANBT/README.md

 - Shift+F fills with the current color
 - Confirm closing a page if it has a canvas and is painted on
 - Don't confirm clearing, but allow to undo it

-Sandbox
+Sandbox:

 - Re-add background button
 - Add drawing time indicator
 - Add palettes
 - Upload directly to imgur

-View game
+View game:

 - Add reverse panels button
 - Add "like all" button
 - Track new comments
 - Show when the game was started
 - Ability to favorite panels

-Play
+Play:

 - Play modes for those who only caption or only draw
 - Enter pressed in caption mode submits the caption
-- Ability to bookmark games without participating Forum
+- Ability to bookmark games without participating

+Forum:

 - Better-looking timestamps with correct timezone
 - Clickable drawing panels
 - Clickable links